robenkleene/audio-references/ableton-live/ableton-live-operator-kick-drum.md

 # Ableton Live Kick Drum

+Operator is better than analog for a kick drum because it has a `Fixed` option.

+1. Turn off modulation so you can hear the oscillators alone (click the four color boxes in the lower right, and select the four isolated boxes arranged horizontally).
+2. Turn off all the oscillators except for the first.

 ## Setup the MIDI Track

 1. Create a midi clip (click an empty clip square in a MIDI track)